sunlight-622/a-lightweight-feature-enhancement-model-LFEM-/README.md

 ## <div align="center">A lightweight feature enhancement model for UAV detection in real-world scenarios</div>
+•	We release RWSD, a large-scale UAV detection dataset of 14,592 real-world images covering diverse backgrounds, UAV sizes, and viewpoints to benchmark robust detectors
+•	We present a lightweight feature enhancement model (LFEM) tailored for UAV detection and Extensive experimental results demonstrate the effectiveness and ef-ficiency of our approach.

 ## <div align="left">Introduction</div>

 For YOLOv5 bug reports and feature requests please visit [GitHub Issues](https://github.com/ultralytics/yolov5/issues), and join our [Discord](https://ultralytics.com/discord) community for questions and discussions!

 <br>